Considering therapy? Read this first.

-Many people are having big ah-has and flashes of clarity after our 2020 involuntary 9-month sabbatical.
+Many people are having big ah-has and flashes of clarity after our involuntary pandemic sabbatical.
 Over the last few weeks I’ve received at least ten calls from friends and clients asking for referrals for great therapists.

 Whenever these requests come in, I try and encourage my friends to slow down, step back and approach this process intentionally.
 Take your time to get this right; you’re going to be sharing your innermost thoughts and feelings with this person.

 I’m a big fan of psychotherapy as one of many healing modalities.
 I wouldn’t be where I am today without the great Health Realization, Imago, and Voice Dialogue therapy and coaching I received in my 20’s and 30’s.
 But not all psychotherapists are equal; take the time to carefully vet and choose a therapist who can both honor who you are, see your innate goodness and challenge you in a way that supports your highest growth.